 For information on the two proposals and how to comment – including suggested talking points — see Defending Limits on Uranium Mining Contaminants in Groundwater.

 Withdrawal of Clean Water Act Protections for Bristol Bay, Alaska (Pebble Mine)

 Comment by October 17

-The Trump Administration is proposing to reverse restrictions on discharge of mining wastes in Alaska’s Bristol Bay watershed, the largest sockeye salmon spawning area in the world.
-The proposal was published July 19, 2017.
-The public comment period is ongoing; comments must be received on or before 11:59 pm October 17, 2017.
+The Trump Administration wants to withdraw proposed restrictions on discharge of mining wastes in Alaska’s Bristol Bay watershed, the largest sockeye salmon spawning area in the world.

-For information on the rule, the rollback proposal, and how to comment, see Defending Bristol Bay.
+For information on the proposed restrictions, the proposed rollback, and how to comment, see Defending Bristol Bay.